Unstoppable (The Oak Ridge Boys album)

 Unstoppable is the seventeenth album by The Oak Ridge Boys.
 It was released in 1991 on RCA Records.
-It includes "Lucky Moon", their last Top 40 hit on Hot Country Songs.
+It includes "Lucky Moon", the last of their hits on Hot Country Songs.
 The album reached number 41 on Top Country Albums.

 Two of the cuts on this album were later hits for other artists: "Heaven Bound (I'm Ready)" by Shenandoah and "Change My Mind" by John Berry.